nabbysidek/laravel-react-todolist/README.md

 ### Built with

+- Front-end Development: Reactjs and Bootstrap
-- Laravel Starter Kit with Breeze and Reactjs
+- Back-end Development: Laravel Starter Kit with Breeze

 ### What I learned